Bitcoin and Blockchain, the unbreakable connection

 In this time of open internet, the characteristics of bitcoin are highly appreciated and these will only apply with a decentralized network in place.
 There’s no way of verifying the validity of a transaction on a closed network unless you have the admin access to it.
 With a centralized network there will always be a single point of failure making the network less secure.
 Centralized networks also tends to cost lots of money to maintain.
 With a decentralized network like the Blockchain, the system is self maintained so the costs of running it or transacting on this network are significantly lower.

-Let’s suppose that a company established their own Blockchain network with the hopes of creating a decentralized authority.
+Let’s suppose that a company established its own Blockchain network with the hopes of creating a decentralized authority.
 Now, to ensure the existence of a truly decentralized and secured network, there should be mechanisms for compensation.
-These mechanisms will be based on tokens that represents a certain value or in short, Bitcoin.
+These mechanisms will be based on tokens that represent a certain value or in short, Bitcoin.
 This compensation in a form of bitcoin, is given to “miners” based on a set of hard coded rules in the bitcoin protocol, which in exchange maintain and run the public ledger, Blockchain.
 These miners are the heart of the network and without them there won’t be a running network.
 That is where bitcoin comes in.
 Miners are rewarded for their effort in bitcoin which is collected from the generated blocks and the transaction fees.
-They create new bitcoins by allocating their computing power to the mining process and they are also the ones who confirms the validity of all transactions made over the Blockchain network.
+They create new bitcoins by allocating their computing power to the mining process and they are also the ones who confirm the validity of all transactions made over the Blockchain network.
 Anyone can become a miner, all you need is computing power, the more the better, and the right software

 So in a decentralized network like Blockchain where anyone can transact, mine and validate transactions, it’s important to make the mining difficult.
 In practice, this difficulty would be the costs of electricity in order to run the computers that mine the bitcoins. so, when miners have to pay money to keep up their mining efforts, they also need to be paid as a reward for their efforts or else they won’t give these efforts to keep the network running and decentralized.